locnnil/workshop/docs/explanation/advanced/content-interface.rst

 - Sets its :samp:`interface` type to :samp:`content`,
   which makes it a content interface plug

-- Points the :samp:`target` directory
+- Sets the :samp:`target` directory
   to :file:`/home/workshop/go/pkg/mod/`
   *inside the workshop*;
   a directory on the host system